 Q. How is the amount of money determined that the student receives each year?

 A. The cost of attendance budget is determined by reviewing each year the cost of living in the community by a student based on needs and not wants in the following components: 1) Tuition 2) Books and Supplies 3) Room and Board 4) Transportation 5) Personal/Miscellaneous.
 For out-of-state students, we add non-resident fees to the components.
 Also, we have added a component for child care for those students who have dependent children.
 Documentation is required.

 Q. Do I have to maintain a certain grade point average to be eligible for financial aid?

 A. Yes, all students are expected to maintain a minimum grade point average based on attempted course hours.
 Additionally, students are required to progress at 70% of all attempted hours.
 Students should refer to the Law Center’s Satisfactory Academic Progress (SAP) policy.

 Q. When can I apply for a Bar Study Loan?

 A. You can apply for a Bar Study Loan within the semester you are graduating.
-Please contact either of the participating lenders: Sallie Mae, Discover Student Loans, or Wells Fargo.
+Please contact either of the participating lenders: Sallie Mae or Discover Student Loans.